Poincar\'e/Koszul duality: Factorization homology of formal moduli problems

 \begin{definition}[Linear dual] Let $\cV$ be a symmetric monoidal $\infty$-category with $\cV$ presentable.
 There is a functor $\cV^{\op} \to \Psh(\cV)$ given by $c\mapsto \cV(-\ot c, \uno)$, morphisms to the symmetric monoidal unit.
 Should $\cV$ be $\ot$-presentable, this functor canonically factors through the Yoneda embedding as a functor

 which we refer to as \emph{linear dual}. \end{definition}

-We choose to simplify and familiarize matters by restricting our generality. \begin{convention}[Focus on $\Ch_\Bbbk^\ot$] Henceforward, we fix a field $\Bbbk$ and, unless otherwise stated, work over the background symmetric monoidal $\infty$-category $ \Ch_\Bbbk^\ot $ of chain complexes over $\Bbbk$ -- its equivalences are quasi-isomorphisms.
+We choose to simplify and matters by restricting our generality to a familiar setting. \begin{convention}[$\Ch_\Bbbk^\ot$] Henceforward, we fix a field $\Bbbk$ and, unless otherwise stated, work over the background symmetric monoidal $\infty$-category $ \Ch_\Bbbk^\ot $ of chain complexes over $\Bbbk$ -- its equivalences are quasi-isomorphisms.
 With tensor product it becomes a $\ot$-stable-presentable symmetric monoidal $\infty$-category, and it is endowed with a standard t-structure.
 Our choice to work over a field is for the basic but fundamental property that the duality functor exchanges $i$-connected and $(-i)$-coconnected objects.